-There are low budget movies, there are next-to-nothing budgeted movies, and then there is 1978’s Laserblast which looked as if it’s budget consisted mostly of whatever loose change producer Charles Band managed to find under the seat cushions in a Tijuana brothel.
-We’re not just talking low production values but something on a subterranean scale that is almost staggering in its sheer awfulness.
-The truly shocking thing here is that as bad as the movie looks the script was even worse, it’s 82 minute running time is a complete collection of utter nonsense that ends without answering a single questioned raised in the preceding 80 minutes.
+There are low budget movies, there are next-to-nothing budgeted movies, and then there are movies like 1978’s Laserblast, which looked as if it’s budget consisted mostly of whatever loose change producer Charles Band managed to find under the seat cushions of a Tijuana brothel.
+We’re not just talking low production values but something on a subterranean scale that is almost staggering in its sheer awfulness, and the truly shocking thing here is that as bad as the movie looks the script was even worse, it’s 82-minute running time is a complete collection of utter nonsense that ends without a single question being answered that was raised in the preceding 80 minutes.
 Laserblast is so bad you almost have to respect the audaciousness of it all.

-The movie doesn’t so much as have a plot as it does a series of events that happen before the end credits finally roll, but if one were forced to sum it up you’d have to call it a revenge fantasy about a picked upon teenage kid being granted great power, which he does not use with great responsibility.
-The movie has a bizarre opening where we see some green faced Eddie Munster type dude, sporting a clunking weapon of some kind on his arm, running across the desert landscape until a spaceship lands which two turtle looking alien guys disembark from.
+The movie doesn’t so much as have a plot as it does a series of events that happen before the end credits finally roll, but if one were forced to sum it up you’d have to call it a revenge fantasy about a picked-upon teenage kid being granted great power, which he does not use with great responsibility.
+The movie has a bizarre opening where we see some green-faced Eddie Munster-type dude, sporting a clunking weapon of some kind on his arm, running across the desert landscape until a spaceship lands from which two turtle-looking alien guys disembark.

-So in this early “twist” we learn that the film actually takes place in a contemporary timeline but for some reason there are green skinned humanoids and alien turtle guys running around trying to kill each other, while trying to keep a low profile for some reason, and just to make things more confusing we jump cut to our hero Billy Duncan (Kim Milford) as he bolts up in bed as if being awoken from a nightmare.
+So in this early “twist” we learn that the film actually takes place in a contemporary timeline but for some reason, there are green-skinned humanoids and alien turtle guys running around trying to kill each other, all while trying to keep a low profile for some reason, and just to make things more confusing we jump cut to our hero Billy Duncan (Kim Milford) as he bolts up in bed as if being awoken from a nightmare.

 Did I mention that there was a strange government agent wandering around town asking questions?
 Well because the movie hasn’t made a lick of sense up to this point it decides to double down by introducing government spook Tony Craig (Gianni Russo) who everyone in the town seems to know but we just don’t how or why they do.
 We never even find out what tipped him off to the alien menace in the first place as he arrived in town before Billy even got a chance to go on a proper rampage, and somehow he also has a device in his briefcase that beeps when Billy is near…because?

-Billy eventually goes on a right proper rampage; he shoots down a police sniper who was taking shots at Billy from the air for some unknown reason (Note: This movies tagline should have been “For Unknown Reasons”), he blows up a pinball machine, a hippy who offers him a ride gets blasted out of his own vehicle, Billy explodes a random phone booth and then finally gets around to murdering the two failed rapists from earlier.
-Eventually he makes it to the city, or going by appearances the studio backlot equivalent of one, and while there he continues to blast at arbitrary objects for no discernible reason.
-Kathy and Agent Craig arrive to presumable talk the boy down from this carnage fueled rampage but before they can say so much as “boo” to him those turtle aliens return and hit Billy with some kind of beam.
+Billy eventually goes on a right proper rampage; he shoots down a police sniper who was taking shots at Billy from the air for some unknown reason (Note: This movie’s tagline should have been “For Unknown Reasons”), he blows up a pinball machine, a hippy who offers him a ride gets blasted out of his own vehicle, Billy explodes a random phone booth and then finally gets around to murdering the two failed rapists from earlier.
+Eventually, he makes it to the city or going by appearances the studio back lot equivalent of one, and while there he continues to blast at arbitrary objects for no discernible reason.
+Kathy and Agent Craig arrive, to presumably talk the boy down from this carnage fuelled rampage, but before they can so much as say “boo” to him those turtle aliens return and hit Billy with some kind of beam.
 The ray gun the aliens use on Billy doesn’t disintegrate him as it did the Eddie Munster dude from the beginning of the film but it does kill him, and it also removes the laser gun and necklace.

-With the lack of any percievable of budget I’m not sure what one could expect from director Michael Rae but even Ed Wood managed to hang his flying saucers bullshit on some semblance of story, while in the case of Laserblast its script would embarrass an autistic chimpanzee with Tourette’s syndrome.
+With the lack of any perceivable budget, I’m not sure what one could expect from director Michael Rae but even Ed Wood managed to hang his flying saucers bullshit on some semblance of a story, while in the case of Laserblast, its script would embarrass an autistic chimpanzee with Tourette’s syndrome.
 Now I don’t need to have every “T” crossed and every “I” dotted when I watch a movie but this wasn’t about filmmakers leaving a few mysteries unresolved because they don’t bother to explain one single thing.

 • Who was that Eddie Munster dude the aliens disintegrated?